South Carolina is a rapidly changing state, and that means South Carolina jobs reflecting broader trends which are being felt across the nation.

 The good news for residents of Spartanburg County is that Adidas AG closed distribution centers in Massachusetts, Tennessee, and Kentucky, and moving to South Carolina, creating 1,200 new jobs.

-Centers of job growth are located in the metropolitan areas, with rural areas experiencing most of the negative effects loss of jobs brings.
+Centers of South Carolina jobs growth are located in the metropolitan areas, with rural areas experiencing most of the negative effects loss of jobs brings.

-South Carolina currently has an unemployment rate of 9.9%, with the national average of 8.5%.
+South Carolina recently had an unemployment rate of 9.9%, with the national average of 8.5%.

 The most vibrant areas of South Carolina are: